Individuals, and Businesses, Organizations, and Religious Groups who have endorsed

 Now is the time to resist.
 Decisions are being made for us.
 We must speak up and inspire others to do so with us.
 If we do not, our silence will be taken for enthusiastic assent, because that is how our congressional delegation is characterizing New Mexico’s wishes.
 There is a very real danger that New Mexico’s future will be defined by nuclear weapons, preparations for war on earth and in space, and nuclear waste.

-LANL, the Pajarito Plateau, and the area’s roads are in many ways “full,” so LANL and NNSA are expanding into surrounding communities, including Santa Fe and as is likely, the Indian Pueblos.
+LANL, the Pajarito Plateau, and the area’s roads are in many ways “full,” so LANL and NNSA are expanding into surrounding communities, including Santa Fe.
 Office and conference space has been leased in Santa Fe in three buildings; pit production training space has been leased in Los Alamos.
-Light laboratory space is being sought.
+More space is being sought.
 New parking lots capable of feeding dozens of coach-class buses may soon be needed, as LANL has announced plans to bring thousands of people to the site daily by bus, to alleviate some of the serious road congestion LANL is causing.

 We will not let northern New Mexico become a physical, political, and cultural sacrifice zone for the nuclear weapons industry.